POD For First Responders and School Personnel

 - FDOH will determine at a later date if or when this site will transition to an open site for the general public.

-- First responders should check with their respective department head regarding an appointment.
+- First responders should check with their respective department head and school personnel should check with their schools regarding an appointment.

 Florida Department of Health - Broward Telephone Appointment System